anatoliifrolov/postgres-cxx-client/README.md

 In the last example it was evident that the result could not be empty.
 In practice you should usually make a check before trying to access the data or you will end up with a chance of going out of bounds.
-Iterating eliminates this risk and therefore is safer and preferrable.
+Iterating eliminates this risk and therefore is safer and more preferable.

 Similarly to the `Command` NULLs are represented with pointers or an `std::optional`:
 ```cpp